hassaanumar/wine-prediction-ml/README.md

-# wine-prediction-ml
-A machine learning project that predicts the quality of wine based on physicochemical properties using Python and Scikit-learn.
-Includes data preprocessing, model training, and performance evaluation.
+Wine Quality Predictor

+This project uses machine learning to predict wine quality based on features like pH, alcohol content, and acidity.
+Built with Python, Scikit-learn, and Google Colab.

+Features:
+Data analysis and visualization
+Model training (Random Forest, Logistic Regression) Evaluation with accuracy, confusion matrix, and ROC curve